r-lib/pkgcache/README.md

 status](https://codecov.io/gh/r-lib/pkgcache/branch/master/graph/badge.svg)](https://codecov.io/github/r-lib/pkgcache?branch=master)

 Metadata and package cache for CRAN-like repositories.
-This is a utilitiy package to be used by package management tools that want to take advantage of caching.
+This is a utility package to be used by package management tools that want to take advantage of caching.

 ## Installation